cjochim/cjochim.github.io/essays/smart-or-stupid.md

 ---
 layout: essay
 type: essay
 title: "HELP!
-How do I ask the Smart Way?
+How do I Ask the Smart Way?
 Am I Asking the Stupid Way?"
 # All dates must be 2023-09-05 format!
 date: 2023-09-05
 published: true